 The Bodhisatta was once an elephant.
 He was mighty and wise and lived deep in the Himalayas.
 A giant golden crab, as large as a threshing floor, lived in a mountain lake and ate elephants who entered it.
 One time the Bodhisatta resolved to catch the deadly crab and he led all the elephants of his herd into the lake.
 The crab only caught elephants as they left the water, so the Bodhisatta had all the others walk out before him.
 Then when the Bodhisatta started to leave, the crab grabbed his leg with his claw.

 The Bodhisatta pulled with all his strength, but could not budge the crab.
-Then the crab started to pull the Bodhisatta down and he trumpeted in rage, causing such fear in the other elephants they defecated and ran off.
+He started to pull the Bodhisatta down and he trumpeted in rage, causing such fear in the other elephants they defecated and ran off.
 Even his wife began to flee, but he asked her to stay near him.
 Then she began to praise the crab as the greatest anywhere.
 Seduced by her sweet voice, he let go of the Bodhisatta’s leg.
 Immediately the Bodhisatta lifted his foot and stomped on the crab’s back, killing it.
-The other elephants ran back to the lake in joy and pulled the crab out onto shore, trampling it to little bits.
+The other elephants ran back to the lake in joy and pulled the crab out onto shore, trampling him to little bits.

 In the Lifetime of the Buddha

 The Bodhisatta’s elephant wife was an earlier birth of a landowner’s wife.
 She was very beautiful and completely devoted to her husband.
-One time while they journeyed together collecting debts they were captured by a band of robbers.
+One time while they journeyed together collecting debts, they were captured by a band of robbers.
 Their leader was smitten by the wife and considered killing the landowner so he could take her.
-She boldly told him that if he killed her husband she would kill herself, so he set the couple free.
+She boldly told him that if he killed her husband, she would kill herself; so he set the couple free.